Symmetry-protected topological orders for interacting fermions -- Fermionic topological nonlinear $\sigma$ models and a special group supercohomology theory: Calculate group super-cohomology class

 1D boson systems also have four phases that do break the $Z_2^f$ symmetry: two do not break the time-reversal $T$ symmetry and two do not break the $TP_f$ symmetry.
 The fermionic SPT phases have no intrinsic topological order and correspond to the bosonic phases that do not break the $Z_2^f$ symmetry (and the $Z_2^T$ symmetry).
 Thus 1D fermion systems with $Z_2^T$ symmetry indeed have only four fermionic SPT phases.

-$\fH^3[ Z_2^T\times Z_2^f,U_T(1)]=\Z_1$ implies that our construction only gives rise to one trivial gapped fermionic SPT phases in $d_{sp}=2$ spatial dimension if there is a $Z_2^T$ symmetry. $\fH^4[ Z_2^T\times Z_2^f,U_T(1)]=\Z_4$ implies that our construction gives rise to three non-trivial gapped fermionic SPT phases in $d_{sp}=3$ spatial dimension if there is a $Z_2^T$ symmetry.
-One of the non-trivial SPT phases is actually the purely bosonic SPT phase.
-The other two are intrinsically fermionic.
-We note that, using non-interacting fermions, we cannot construct any non-trivial gapped phases with $Z_2^T$ symmetry (the $T^2=1$ time-reversal symmetry).
+$\fH^3[ Z_2^T\times Z_2^f,U_T(1)]=\Z_1$ implies that our construction only gives rise to one trivial gapped fermionic SPT phases in $d_{sp}=2$ spatial dimension if there is a $Z_2^T$ symmetry. $\fH^4[ Z_2^T\times Z_2^f,U_T(1)]=\Z_2$ implies that our construction gives rise to one nontrivial gapped fermionic SPT phases in $d_{sp}=3$ spatial dimension if there is a $Z_2^T$ symmetry.
+We note that, using non-interacting fermions, we cannot construct any nontrivial gapped phases with $Z_2^T$ symmetry (the $T^2=1$ time-reversal symmetry).